peerreynders/solid-start-notes-basic/README.md

 In the orignal demo [`Note.js`](https://github.com/reactjs/server-components-demo/blob/95fcac10102d20722af60506af3b785b557c5fd7/src/Note.js) (a server component) plays the role of the router based on the `{ selectedId, isEditing, searchText }` location value.

-As indicated earlier **here** we have the following mapping:
+As indicated earlier in **this implementation** we have the following route-to-component mapping:
 - `/` ➡ `note-none.tsx`
 - `/new` ➡ `note-new.tsx`
 - `/notes/:noteId` ➡ `note.tsx`
 - `/notes/:noteId/edit` ➡ `note.tsx`

+The original `Note.js` features both rendering and server side data access (via [`server/api.server.js`](https://github.com/reactjs/server-components-demo/blob/95fcac10102d20722af60506af3b785b557c5fd7/server/api.server.js#L175-L183)); here the server side functionality is contained separately in `getNote()` instead.

-Here the server side functionality is captured in `getNote()`.
-SolidStart is responsible for generating the server code to generate the server side HTML, and the client side code for hydration and interactivity (which may include client side rendering but can be reduced to a minimum with islands in the future).
+During build time SolidStart generates the necessary RPC code for the implied API; during run time its SSR generates the full HTML, adding client side code for hydration and interactivity (which may result in client side rendering later on but can be reduced to a minimum with islands in the future).

 ### `not-found`